wottle/HDI-45-Adapters/README.md

     - Place the PCB into the bottom case, aligning the pins evenly.
 Insert it into the HDI-45 port to confirm alignment.
     - Attach the top case and secure it with M3 x 8 screws.
     - Test the fit by reinserting the adapter into the HDI-45 port.
 Adjust as needed to prevent snags.
+5. (Optional), print the HDI-45 pin guide plate found in /common with a 0.2mm nozzle.
+Install pin guide plate into HDI-45 connector shroud, aligning pins with holes.
+Once aligned, use a pair of tweezers to push pin plate down, keeping it paralell to the PCB.

 Your adapter is now ready to use.
 When fitted with the case, it is secure enough without additional attachment, though you can add double-sided tape if needed.
 Note that PowerMac 7100 and 8100 models have obstructions that prevent full insertion of the adapter, but testing on an 8100 confirmed it still functions correctly.
 The 7100 should work as well.